Daniel L. Akin: Career in theological education

 Akin's first teaching post was at Criswell College, where he taught New Testament, theology, and Church history from 1988 to 1992.
 He also served as the dean of students during that time.
 In 1992, after Paige Patterson became president of Southeastern Baptist Theological Seminary in Wake Forest, North Carolina, Akin joined the Southeastern faculty as associate professor of theology and dean of students.
 He then transitioned to the Southern Baptist Theological Seminary in Louisville, Kentucky.
 From 1996 to 2004 Akin served as theology professor, preaching professor, dean of the School of Theology, and Senior Vice President for Academic Administration.
-Akin then returned to Wake Forest as Southeastern Seminary's 6th president, a post he currently still holds.
+Akin then returned to Wake Forest as Southeastern Seminary's 6th president before retiring in 2026.

 Presidency at Southeastern Baptist Theological Seminary

-Akin's presidency of Southeastern Seminary and the College at Southeastern began in 2004.
-During his tenure, enrollment has grown from 2,407 to over 3,600 students.
-In addition, under Akin's leadership Southeastern has added multiple endowed professorship chairs.
+Akin's presidency of Southeastern Seminary and Judson College at Southeastern began in 2004.
+During his tenure, enrollment grew from 2,407 to over 3,600 students.
+In addition, under Akin's leadership Southeastern added multiple endowed professorship chairs.

-Akin has led Southeastern to establish the L. Russ Bush Center for Faith and Culture, which "seeks to bring the Christian faith to bear upon all areas of life through helping others to think and to act Christianly in both private and public discourse."
-Other initiatives that have also begun under Akin's leadership include the Lewis A. Drummond Center for Great Commission Studies (focuses on missions and church planting in North America and internationally), the Great Commission Equipping Network (EQUIP, focuses on providing theological education at a local church level), the Global Theological Initiative (GTI, focuses on using "the resources of Southeastern to benefit theological education through strategic partnerships around the world"), and Kingdom Diversity (seeking "to recruit and equip students from every corner of the Kingdom, to serve in every context of the Kingdom").
+Akin led Southeastern to establish the L. Russ Bush Center for Faith and Culture, which "seeks to bring the Christian faith to bear upon all areas of life through helping others to think and to act Christianly in both private and public discourse."
+Other initiatives that also began under Akin's leadership include the Lewis A. Drummond Center for Great Commission Studies (focuses on missions and church planting in North America and internationally), the Great Commission Equipping Network (Equip, focuses on providing theological education at a local church level), the Global Theological Initiative (GTI, focuses on using "the resources of Southeastern to benefit theological education through strategic partnerships around the world"), and Kingdom Diversity (seeking "to recruit and equip students from every corner of the Kingdom, to serve in every context of the Kingdom").

 Akin has led Southeastern to produce yearly conferences aimed at equipping students and churches in various facets of theology and the Christian life.
 One recurring conference is the 20/20 Conference for area college students, which addresses central theological and apologetic aspects of the Christian life that college students are likely to encounter on university campuses.